irods-contrib/metalnx-web/README.md

 Copyright © 2015-16 EMC Corporation.

-This software is provided under the Software license provided in the <a href="LICENSE"> LICENSE </a> file.
+This software is provided under the Software license provided in the <a href="LICENSE.md"> LICENSE </a> file.